- 1.5 tbsp olive oil

 Meanwhile, brush the remaining oil over the pak choi slices and griddle for 2 minutes on each side.
 Put the pak choi onto the toasted ciabatta halves and top with the burgers.
 Spoon over the peanut satay dip and add a few chilli slices.

-To make the slaw, in a bowl, mix the carrot, cabbage, red onion and remaining finely chopped chilli and coriander, then pour over the lime juice.
+To make the slaw, in a bowl, mix the carrot, cabbage, red onion, coriander and half a finely chopped chilli, then pour over the lime juice.
 Serve alongside the burger.

 Cook’s tip: save time by serving this with a ready-made coleslaw.